maximilianh/crisporWebsite/README.md

     fastaInFile  = Fasta file
     guideOutFile = tab-sep file, one row per guide

+    Use "noGenome" if you only want efficiency scoring (a LOT faster).
+This option will use BWA only to match the sequence to the genome, extend it and obtain efficiency scores.

-    If many guides have to scored in batch: Add GGG to them to make them valid guides, separate these sequences by N characters and supply as a single fasta sequence, a few dozen to ~100 per file.
+    If many guides have to be scored in batch: Add GGG to them to make them valid guides, separate these sequences by at least one "N" character and supply as a single fasta sequence, a few dozen to ~100 per file.